Light-cone Distribution Amplitudes of Vector Mesons within the Self-Consistent Light-front Quark Model: Numerical results

 \item The twist-2 and twist-3 LCDAs of the pion and kaon are also presented in Fig.~\ref{2}, together with those of $\rho$ and $K^*$ for comparison.
 With the replacement $M\to M_0$, the shapes of the curves for $\phi^{A}_{2,\pi}(x)$ and $\phi^P_{3,\pi}(x)$ become identical, as evidenced by the completely overlap of the blue and red dashed lines in left panel of Fig.~\ref{2}.
 Nevertheless, significant differences remain between the LCDAs of the $\pi$ and $\rho$ mesons.
 For the $K$ and $K^*$ mesons, the curves of $\phi_{2}(x)$ are close to each other, as are those of $\phi_{3}(x)$, suggesting a similarity between the LCDAs of pseudoscalar and vector mesons for the same twist order. \end{itemize}

 \begin{itemize} \item The results of the heavy vector mesons are shown in Fig.~\ref{3}, where both twist-2 and twist-3 LCDAs exhibit pronounced endpoint behavior: substantial contributions appear near $x \approx 1$, corresponding to large longitudinal momentum fractions carried by the heavy quark, while the contributions are nearly vanishing near $x \approx 0$, where the light quark carries only a small fraction of the longitudinal momentum.
 Notably, in the $B_c^*$ case, the LCDAs tend to zero at both endpoints, similar to the LCDAs of $B_c$~\cite{Li:2026wmb}.
 Comparing the twist-2 and twist-3 LCDAs curves, the flavor symmetry breaking effects are more pronounced in the higher twist LCDAs, extending the observations discussed above.
 Interestingly, a clear trend emerges: as the constituent quark mass (or meson mass) increases, the differences between LCDAs of different twists gradually diminish; for instance, the two LCDAs of the $B_c^*$ meson are already very close.
 This behavior is consistent with the studies of quarkonium LCDAs~\cite{Xu:2026zli}, where it was found that $\phi_{2}^\parallel(x)$ and $\phi_{3}^\perp(x)$ become identical in heavy quark limit, i.e., $\phi_{2}^\parallel(x)\approx\phi_{3}^\perp(x)$ as $m_q\rightarrow\infty$, indicating a weak dependence of the LCDAs on the twists in heavy quark limit.
 It should be noted that this behavior could be understood as a model-dependent feature within the self-consistent LFQM, rather than a general prediction of QCD.
+More precisely, the observed suppression of twist dependence in the heavy-quark limit should be interpreted as a robust qualitative trend within the self-consistent LFQM framework, rather than a strict model-independent consequence derived directly from QCD.

 \item Fig.~\ref{4} also displays the LCDAs of the corresponding pseudoscalar mesons, marked by dashed lines.
 A comparison reveals that the differences between the twist-2 curves of $\phi^A_2(x)$ and $\phi_2^\parallel(x)$ decrease with increasing meson mass; for example, the curves of $B_c$ and $B_c^*$ almost coincide.
 It can therefore be anticipated that, in the heavy quark limit $m\rightarrow\infty$, they are consistent with each other, completely in agreement with the studies on quarkonium~\cite{Xu:2026zli}.
 Further calculations show that the integral contribution from the $\mathbf{k}^2_\perp$ terms in the Eqs.~(\ref{eq:13}) and (\ref{eq:14}) are not dominant, accounting for about $30\%$ for light mesons and less than $10\%$ for heavy mesons, as illustrated in Fig.~\ref{5}.
 For clarity, we present here the explicit expression of $\phi_2^A$ given in Ref.~\cite{Li:2026wmb} for comparison: